-- Theses for the BMedSc(Hons), BSc(Hons) or GradDipSci in the Faculty of Science must be submitted before noon on the day advertised.
+- Theses for the BMedSc(Hons), BSc(Hons) or GradDipSci in the Faculty of Science must be submitted by the date advertised.
 An application for an extension of time must be made to the Honours Coordinator before the due date.
 Extensions will only be made in exceptional circumstances and for not more than two weeks.
 Theses must be submitted by the agreed date even if incomplete.
 Failure to comply with this requirement may result in the student's failing their degree.
 Assessment of the thesis will be made on the thesis as presented but we require every student to bring the thesis into a form ready for binding within one month of its return.
-Late submission may be taken into account in awarding marks and level of honours.
+Late submission will be taken into account in awarding marks and level of Honours.

-- To ensure that adequate time is left for writing up theses, the supervisors will instruct students that no laboratory experiments are to be conducted in the two months preceding submission, although histological studies may continue up to one month before submission.
+- To ensure that adequate time is left for writing up theses, supervisors are advised to instruct students that no laboratory experiments are to be conducted in the two months preceding submission, although histological studies may continue up to one month before submission.

 Research Seminars and Log Book